 Taking a driving lesson beforehand can improve your confidence which may increase your chances of passing your test.
 Go over any roads you’re unsure of just in case they come up in the practical.

 You’ll need your provisional driving license and theory test pass certificate for your practical.
 If you don’t bring both, your test will be cancelled and you will have to pay for another one.

 You'll be pleased to know that we cover all of Brighton.
 Here’s just a handful of our top areas:

 Brighton Marina, Coldean, Goring-by-Sea, Hove, Kemptown, The Lanes, Littlehampton, Preston Stanmer Heights, West Blatchington and Woodingdean.

-Enter your postcode above to check lesson pricing in your local area of Brighton.
+You can check the lesson pricing in your local area with just your postcode.